MarsMiilkywayy/FIRSTREPO/README.md

 I am Mars, this is an edit, excited to learn more.

-still the first trail at a repository
+still the first trial at creating a repository

 a new line
 one more